buildLittleWorlds/auto-muse/src/pages/posts/zarya-basics.md

 This post marks the first public beta release of Astro. **Missing features and bugs are still to be expected at this early stage.** There are still some months to go before an official 1.0 release, but there are already several fast sites built with Astro in production today.
 We would love your early feedback as we move towards a v1.0 release later this year.

-> To learn more about Astro and start building your first site, check out [the project README.](https://github.com/snowpackjs/astro#-guides).
+> For the exchange between Kashtanova's lawyer and the U.S. Copyright office, check out [the letters here.](https://www.copyright.gov/docs/zarya-of-the-dawn.pdf).

 ## Getting Started